sensebox/books-v2/en/projekte/Mobile_Station.md

 ```
 {% endcollapse %}

-The `loop`-funktion now queries the location of the station and uploads it to the openSenseMap together with the value for temperature..
+The `loop()`-funktion now queries the location of the station and uploads it to the openSenseMap together with the value for temperature..

-{% collapse title="loop() Funktion" %}
+{% collapse title="loop() function" %}
 ```arduino
 void loop(){
     lat = gps.getLatitude();